 I stopped and sat down near the tidemark, shaking, afraid that my dad’s bipolar gene had activated in me and that I was about to unleash the same destructive madness on my family.
 That I, like him, would end up barricaded one day inside a luxurious hotel suite with a necklace of Bic pens over my bare chest tearing the pages I found heretical from the Bible, defecating on them, and writing my own version on the walls while my wife slept curled inside the lobby’s bathroom and the night clerk dialed the local police to break down the door and arrest me.

-Breathing easier, I thought it possible that Hitler might have infected my father the day he tousled his hair at age six when he stood in formation among other kids of the Hitler Youth watching the Führer stride past, inspecting the sacks of animal bones they were ordered to collect from neighborhood butchers which were crushed to extract lubricating oil for the planes of the Luftwaffe.
+Breathing easier, I thought it possible that Hitler might have infected my father the day he tousled his hair at age six when he stood in formation among other kids of the Hitler Youth watching the Führer stride past and inspecting the sacks of animal bones they were ordered to collect from neighborhood butchers which were crushed to extract lubricating oil for the planes of the Luftwaffe.

 It also thought of those grisly nights inside a German lakeside mansion where my grandfather sliced open the chests of doves to spatter blood on the naked bodies of women.